cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/best-practices-interviewing-deaf-candidate-relying-on-interpreters.md

     To ensure our potential candidate has the best interview experience, please review the [guideline for interpreters](interpreter-guide.md) and connect with the candidate to prepare for the interview.

-Providing this information is not to give candidates an edge but rather to ensure the interpreter is ready for the task; it’s about equipping the interpreter to accurately convey the candidate’s experience, which ensures a better evaluation.
+Providing this information is not to give candidates an edge but rather to ensure the interpreter is ready for the task.
+It’s about equipping the interpreter to accurately convey the candidate’s experience, which ensures a better evaluation.

 ##### The Next Interview Stages
 After successful initial screening and moving to the next stages, please be sure to follow the checklist below: